jaym-01/RISCVCPU/statements/Cecilia.md

 ```
 ### Two-way set associative cache

 A set-associative cache can be imagined as a n × m matrix.
-The cache is divided into ‘n’ sets and each set contains ‘m’ cache lines.
+The cache is divided into ‘n’ sets and each set contains ‘m’ cache lines.For two-way set associative cache m=2.
 A memory block is first mapped onto a set and then placed into any cache line of the set.
-not complete yet so finally we didn't choose this version, just leave it as practice.In this file I will attach all my thinking process and progress
+This part not complete yet so finally we didn't choose this as final version, just leave it as practice.In this file I will attach all my thinking process and progress

 ## **Conclusion**